Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP)

 Making the most of the CPTPP

-The CPTPP recognises the challenges facing Small and Medium-sized enterprises (SMEs) in establishing export markets.
-This includes outcomes to help make this task easier in the CPTPP region.
-Further information can be found here:
+The CPTPP recognises the challenges facing small and medium-sized enterprises (SMEs) in establishing export markets.
+This includes help to make this task easier in the CPTPP region.

 DFAT’s FTA Portal